keithlegg/gnolmec_render/README.md

 http://www.roguebasin.com/index.php?title=Bresenham%27s_Line_Algorithm

-And the BMP part from rasterrain:
+And the BMP picture export from rasterrain:

 http://sourceforge.net/projects/rasterrain/

 Copy all the files into a directory on Linux or OSX and type "make"